vigneshkarthy3/Automation_Scripts/README.md

 I have made the script run and save in a sqlite db.

-## Similiarly, there are multiple scripts that will be useful for creating pipelines, interactive slackbots, selenium screenshot, and Cloud Foundry automations
+### Similiarly, there are multiple scripts that will be useful for creating pipelines, interactive slackbots, selenium screenshot, and Cloud Foundry automations

-# Automation is the key to end boring tasks ;)
+### ----------Automation is the key to end boring tasks ;)-------------